angular-schule/website-articles/blog/2024-11-mastering-effect-and-afterRenderEffect/README.md

 When `afterRenderEffect()` is initially called, all registered phases execute once in sequence.
 However, for any phase to run again, it must be marked as "dirty" due to a change in signal dependencies.
-This dependency-based system helps Angular optimize performance by preventing redundant executions.
+This dependency-based system helps Angular to optimize performance by preventing redundant executions.

 For a phase to be marked "dirty" and eligible to rerun, it must establish a dependency on a signal that changes.
 If a phase does not track any signals, or if the tracked signals remain unchanged, the phase won’t be marked as dirty, and its code will not re-execute.